mrd0x/secblog/src/pages/attacking-with-webview2-applications/index.md

 featuredImage: ''
 ---

-Exploring WebView2 applications and how the can be used for credential and cookie theft.<!-- end -->
+Exploring WebView2 applications and how they can be used for credential and cookie theft.<!-- end -->

 # Introduction